Puppy Training – Sit, Down, Stand, and Stay

 Puppies can be taught to stay for short periods of time at a young age.
 Once they sit on command each and every time they are asked, without the need for food inducements, training can proceed to more difficult concepts such as “stay”.

-First the pup is taught to stay without moving as you stand in front for 1-2 seconds.
+First, the pup is taught to stay without moving as you stand in front for 1-2 seconds.
 Remember you are actually teaching two things; first, “don’t move” and second, “don’t move when I move”.
 Initially give the puppy the ‘sit’ command, say ‘stay’ (using a hand as a stop sign can be a good visual cue), take one step away, and then return to the puppy and reward it for not moving.
 Be very careful that the puppy does not stand up or move as you present the reward because then you will have rewarded ‘getting up’.
 Gradually increase the distance by a step at a time and the length of the stay by a few seconds at a time, until the puppy can stay for a minute or more with you standing at least 10 feet away.
 It is important to set up the puppy to succeed.
 Proceeding very slowly, and keeping a long lead attached to the puppy so that it cannot run away can help ensure success.
 Be patient.
 It can take a week or more of daily training to get a puppy to ‘sit’ and ‘stay’ for 1-2 minutes.
-Over a few months it should be possible to increase the ‘stay’ to 15 minutes or more, and to be able to leave the room and return without the puppy rising from its ‘stay’.
+Over a few months, it should be possible to increase the ‘stay’ to 15 minutes or more, and to be able to leave the room and return without the puppy rising from its ‘stay’.
 For these longer stays it may be better to use a ‘down-stay’ (lying down and staying in place) combination, and to train the dog in a favored resting or sleeping area.

 Once extended ‘sit-stays’ are accomplished, the command can be used to prevent many potential behavior problems.
-For example, if you practice ‘sit and stay’ by the front door, this command can then be used to prevent running out the door and jumping on company.
+For example, if you practice ‘sit and stay’ by the front door, this command can then be used to prevent running out the door and jumping on the company visiting.
 Have your puppy sit and stay while you place the food on the floor and then give him an OK or release command.
 This will help establish your leadership and control.

 How can I teach my dog to stand on command?